hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03c-Online.md

 Valid HTML5 code: <code>&lt;img src="photo.jpg" <span style="color: #ff0000;">data-photographer="Michel Buffa"</span> date="14July2020"&gt;</code>

-The reason for this addition is that, in a bid to keep the HTML code valid, some classic attributes like alt, rel and title have often been misused for storing arbitrary data.
+The reason for this addition is that, in a bid to keep the HTML code valid, some classic attributes like `alt`, `rel` and `title` have often been misused for storing arbitrary data.
 The `data-*` attributes of HTML5 are an "official" way to add arbitrary data to HTML elements that is also valid HTML code.

 The specification says: "Custom data attributes are intended to store custom data private to the page or application, for which there are no more appropriate attributes or elements."